Pine Script v6 Compiler: What Changed and Why It Matters

 When building strategies, you'll use strategy() instead of indicator() and functions like strategy.entry() and strategy.exit() to define when to enter and exit trades.

-Advanced Features That Actually Make Sense
+Advanced Features That Actually Solve Problems

 User-defined types: Create your own data structures that make sense for trading.
-Instead of juggling multiple variables, you can organize related data together.
+Instead of juggling multiple variables, you organize related data together.

 Methods: Attach functions to your custom types for cleaner, more organized code.
-It's like having a toolbox where every tool knows exactly what it's supposed to do.

 Switch statements: Handle multiple conditions without writing endless chains of if-else statements.
-Your code becomes much more readable.

 Libraries: Share and reuse code between different scripts.
 Build on other people's work instead of reinventing the wheel.